Motivation

 AI-assisted circuit layout — engineering at the next level of abstraction

-Torvalds is famously skeptical about AI in the Linux kernel — calling AI-generated contributions “slop,” rejecting special policies for them.
-For the kernel, the standard is the standard, full stop.
-But in late 2025, his personal AudioNoise project surfaced on GitHub.
-He wrote the core signal processing in C himself.
-For the Python visualization layer — outside his primary domain — he used an LLM.
-His commit comment:
+In late 2025, his personal AudioNoise project surfaced on GitHub.
+He had written the core signal processing in C himself, and for the Python visualization layer — outside his primary domain — he used an LLM.
+I am not amused because he used AI assisted coding, I am because of his comment:

 “Is this much better than I could do by hand?
 Sure is.”1

 This is the man who in 2000 wrote “Talk is cheap.
-Show me the code” — the defining axiom of serious software engineering for a generation.
-Twenty-five years later, he is merging AI-generated code and acknowledging it outperforms his own hand work.
+Show me the code” — a statement we have used since then.
+Only for him to merge AI-generated code and acknowledging it outperforms his own hand work twenty-five years later.
 Not because he cannot write it.
 Because his judgment is better spent on the part only he can do.
-That is exactly what happened to the master craftsman when precision machine tools arrived — you do not abandon expertise, you redirect it upward.

-Don Knuth: “Shock!
+Don Knuth in “Shock!
 Shock!”

-If Torvalds is the era’s craftsman, Donald Knuth is its theorist — sixty-plus years writing The Art of Computer Programming, the mathematical bedrock of the entire industry.
-He has always been careful about AI: not dismissive, just precise.
+Donald Knuth is the computer science theorist — has spent sixty-plus years writing The Art of Computer Programming, the mathematical bedrock of the entire industry.

 “Shock!
 Shock!
 I learned yesterday that an open problem I’d been working on for several weeks had just been solved by Claude Opus 4.6.”2